-6.4 Digital breast tomosynthesis (DBT)
+7.4 Digital Breast Tomosynthesis (DBT)

-Four studies all published in 201354,151-154 evaluated the use of DBT in more than 34,000 participants.
+Four studies, all published in 2013^{55,159-162} evaluated the use of DBT in more than 34,000 participants.
 All four studies evaluated DBT in screening populations not restricted to women with dense breasts.
 The primary data are summarized in Tables 7 through 10 above.
 The first two studies (Skaane 2013; Ciatto 2013) compared the test characteristic of digital mammography and DBT performed in the same patients on the same day.
 The second two studies (Rose 2013; Haas 2013) compare two groups of patients, one screened with digital mammography alone and the other with digital mammography plus DBT.
-The study by Ciatto and colleagues is the only study to report the results for DBT among women with dense breasts and negative mammography assessments.
+The study by Ciatto and colleagues159 is the only study to report the results for DBT among women with dense breasts and negative mammography assessments.

-Skaane and colleagues recently published initial results from a very large series of patients evaluated with both digital mammography and DBT performed on the same day.
-The study evaluated DBT in 12,621 women coming in for routine screening mammography in Oslo, Norway in 2011.
-DBT added an average of 10 seconds per view of the each breast (40 seconds total for mammography).
+Skaane and colleagues recently published initial results from a very large series of patients evaluated with both digital mammography and DBT performed on the same day. ^{55,162} The study evaluated DBT in 12,621 women coming in for routine screening mammography in Oslo, Norway in 2011.
+DBT added an average of 10 seconds per view to the time required for mammography (40 seconds total).
 The reading time increased from 45 seconds for mammography to 91 seconds for mammography plus DBT.
 The total radiation dose increased from 1.58 mGy for digital mammography to 1.95 mGy for DBT.